frattalab/tdp43-apa/misc/README.md

 Scripts that don't quite fit into formal analysis directories.
 Largely related to formatting/generating supplementary tables

+If its your first time running code from this project, run `renv::restore()` in your R console to install the required dependencies

 ## clean_event_coordinates.R

 Taking the PAPA quantification GTF as input, this script collapses unique intervals to semi-colon separated strings for each le_id.